 IV.
-Project Alignment with Policy & CoC Priorities Explain how this project will adhere to a Housing First or Low Barriers model or approach. a.
-Explain what rules your project will have for participants and what happens if clients break these rules. b.
-Explain the project's process for terminating participants from the program. c.
+Project Alignment with Policy & CoC Priorities

+- 1. Explain how this project will adhere to a Housing First or Low Barriers model or approach. - a.
+Explain what rules your project will have for participants and what happens if clients break these rules. - b.
+Explain the project's process for terminating participants from the program. - c.
 How will the project ensure client choice in housing and services?

 IV.1.
-Degree to which program will implements a llousing First approach or philosophy (0.2 points) IV.1.
 Degree to which program will implements a Housing First approach or philosophy.
+(0-3 points)

-(0-3 points) 2.
-Describe how this program will advance racial equity in homelessness service provision.
-IV.2.
+2. Describe how this program will advance racial equity in homelessness service provision.

+- IV.2.
 Program advances racial equity in homelessness service provision (including degree to which program racial demographics reflect overall homeless population racial breakdown).
-(0-3 points) 3.
+(0-3 points) - 3.
 How will this program consider perspectives from individuals with lived experience in program design, planning implementation, evaluation, etc.?

 IV.3.
-Program considers individuals with lived experience in program design, planning, implementation, evaluation, etc. (0-3 points) Describe how this program will work to improve assistance to LGBTQ+ individuals by ensuring privacy, respect, safety, and access for LGBTQ+ individuals and partnering with organizations with expertise in serving LGBTQ+ populations.
+Program considers individuals with lived experience in program design, planning, implementation, evaluation, etc. (0-3 points)

+4. Describe how this program will work to improve assistance to LGBTQ+ individuals by ensuring privacy, respect, safety, and access for LGBTQ+ individuals and partnering with organizations with expertise in serving LGBTQ+ populations.

 IV.4.
 Program has plan for improving assistance to LGBTQ+ individuals.
+(0-3 points)

-(0-3 points) 10) How will your program work to ensure cost-effectiveness?
-IV.5.
-Application demonstrates program will be cost effective.
-(0.2 points)
+5. How will your program work to ensure cost-effectiveness?